 Batch bread has held a fixed place on Irish dining tables for generations.
 For breakfast or with dinner, it’s on the plates and slathered in butter or dipped in stews.
 The name “batch” comes from the way this bread is baked in batches of four or nine loaves in a single tin before being torn apart into smaller loaves.
 This version uses beef dripping which became popular in the UK & Ireland during the war to fry and bake with due to its cheap nature and its full flavour.

 This week you will be preparing your own soda bread recipe that you will make on the live class.
 The course chefs have given you a brief to follow, with some tips and tricks as inspiration.
-Explore Kevin’s kitchen for some extra recipes and an introduction to one of Ireland’s heritage flour suppliers.
+Explore some of the creative recipes that Kevin has created for you to help you make the most of the dish that you create on the day.
+And don't forget to share your recipe development with the community!

 The Irish salmon has featured strongly throughout Irish mythology and used to appear on older coins before the country adopted the Euro.
 This lesson covers a real Irish classic starter of smoked salmon on brown bread, inspired by Ireland’s long coastline.
 You will be learning the centuries old process of salting to draw out moisture and cold smoking with the delicate citrus flavours of traditional Irish black tea.